Information Security & Privacy

 1. Wireless gateways and modems must use at least WPA-2 security, when available WPA-3 is to be used.

-2. You must change the default wireless gateway administrator user name and password once installed and at least every 180 days thereafter.
+2. You must change the default wireless gateway administrator user name and password once installed and the password at least every 180 days thereafter.

-1. If vulnerability scanning software is available*, scans shall be run at least quarterly.
+1. If vulnerability scanning software is available*, scans shall be run at least annually.

 2. Vulnerabilities discovered from scans shall be remediated as soon as possible.